Newport, County Mayo: History

 Newport was established in the early 18th century by the Medlycott family.
 James Moore, working for the Medlycott Estate, designed the quay at Newport in a formal layout.
 The Medlycott family's land agent was a Captain Pratt.
 Pratt introduced linen manufacturing to the town under the management of immigrant Quakers who relocated to County Mayo from Ulster.
 It would appear that, although the immigrant Quakers found living conditions in Mayo difficult, the linen industry picked up in the mid-18th century and for the next forty years or so the town prospered around the industry.
 By the early 19th century it again fell into decline, and it was superseded as a port by the town of Westport seven miles to the south.
-At the end of the 18th century, the Medlycott Estate was taken over by the O'Donel family, who built Newport House, now a hotel, overlooking the harbour.
+At the end of the 18th century, the Medlycott Estate was taken over by the O'Donel family, who built Newport House overlooking the harbour.

 Quakers in Newport

 In 1719, a community of Quakers came to Newport under a Captain Pratt who established a colony of linen weavers in the town which was known as Ballyvaughan at that time.
 Quakers, due to their reputation of being honest and hard-working tenants, were sought after by the landlords of estates at the time.
 Quaker communities usually prospered wherever they went, but the Quakers in Newport were reported to be in poor circumstances, and they needed support and help from other Quakers across Ireland and further afield from whom they were now far removed geographically by their remote location.
 The nearest community of Quakers was based in Ballymurray, County Roscommon.

 The Newport Quakers appear to have had no meeting house, instead meeting for religious worship in each other's homes.
 With many deaths of their young people occurring within the community in the years after resettling in Mayo, a burial ground had to be established for them in the town.
 The linen business interests fell on hard times, and life was a struggle with constant assistance having to be brought to Newport by visiting Quakers.
 By 1736, the Newport Quakers started to think about moving from their settlement.
 They were unable to find suitable marriage partners from within their own community as they were all closely related, and this caused them concern.
 The Newport Quaker community struggled on for a few more years and eventually bought some land in Roscommon where they would be closer to the Quaker community at Ballymurray.
 During the winter of 1739/1740, the last of the Newport Quakers left their Newport land and homes and moved to County Roscommon, where their lives would be less wretched.
 Some Quakers went to America to make new lives for themselves in the years that followed.